YKW-Modding/yo-docs/modding-guides/general/define-triggers.md

   * `<CHP>` is a placeholder, substitute it with your chapter of choice, for instance `c02` for Chapter 2, `c03` for Chapter 3 etc.
   * The `*` refers to versioning, so for example, instead of only finding `c05_trigger.cfg.bin`, you may also find a file such as `c05_trigger_0.03c.cfg.bin`.
 Select the highest version file.

-Next, I have provided below a similar list instead referring to the location of the associated XQ script. <br id="trig-xq-file-path"></div>
+Next, I have provided below a similar list instead referring to the location of the associated XQ script. <br id="trig-xq-file-path">

 * Common Trigger: `seq/sys/common_trigger*.xq`
   * The `*` refers to versioning, so instead of only finding `common_trigger.xq`, you may also find a file such as `common_trigger_0.03c.xq`.
 Select the highest version file.